Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 ---

+## 3.6 Start server - System asks for socket port number and shared resource container

+Test-id: UC1.2

+### Description

+When staring a server using the command `java -jar server.jar`, the system should ask for a port to use as well as a folder with website resources.

+### Test steps

+1. Start the server.
+2. Enter a port number.
+3. Enter a resource location.

+### Expected Result

+The server should start with the given port and resource folder.

+---

-## 3.6 Start server - Error on port taken
+## 3.7 Start server - Error on port taken

 Test-id: UC1.4a